EMPAT94/empat94.github.io/_gs/tutorial.md

 It took me a minute to wrap my head around this, but eventually, I calmed down.
 I looked at the float spell again.
 It took an argument of 'o'.
 'Perhaps I could give a target to the fireball with an argument?
 How do I actually throw a ball of fire anyway?
 Wish there was a manual page I could refer to - man, do I miss the internet!
 Oh wait, I have a literal AI chatbot by my side.
 Let's see if I can scrape something out of her.
 It is only a matter of asking the right questions!'

 "Hey Betty, do you know how I can create a fireball spell?"
 I asked a straight question, not expecting an answer.
 I wasn't disappointed.
 "I'm afraid I do not," she said.
 "So, how do I interact with the environment?"
 I continued.
 "You must use the environment variables," she replied.
 For a moment I thought she was having a laugh.
 She wasn't.
 'OK good, got something' "How do I list the environment variables?"
 I asked.
-"I'm afraid I cannot answer that".
+"I'm afraid I cannot answer that."
 'Hmm...
-Would've been nice if you could' I decided to change the phrasing slightly, "How do I *use* the environment variables?".
-"You can modify the environment variables in your spell by focusing your intent inside the Status Window".
+Would've been nice if you could' I decided to change the phrasing slightly, "How do I *use* the environment variables?"
+"You can modify the environment variables in your spell by focusing your intent inside the Status Window."
 'Damn, no luck.
 Wait, how did she pass an argument to her float spell?' like a light bulb went off in my head, I was almost giddy when I asked her "Can you show me how you cast the float spell?"
 In retrospect, this should have been my first question, but I wasn't going to demean myself.
 While I was wondering about my shortcomings, she changed from her wisp form back to Cleopatra.
 I leveled a hard stare, not willing to miss a single twitch or whisper out of her.
 And then, she cast the float spell.

 ## Chapter 4 - Gesture Input